abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 With the drawbacks of physical existence, the Buddha instructed that we reflect on the theme of death as an antidote to our interest in being reborn into the conditioned realm.
-These reflections are meant to bring up a sense of urgency: there is no time to waste.
+These reflections are meant to bring up a sense of urgency: There is no time to waste.
 There aren’t unlimited opportunities for spiritual practice.
 We have excellent conditions right now, and we should make use of them.
 The image that the Buddha uses for this sense of urgency is a person whose hair is on fire.
 There’s a real